 Bunions are one of the foot problems that can cause teens to limit their activity.
 Teen bunions are typically genetic.
 If you're the parent of a teen with bunions and you have bunions then you know this is true.
 Very likely your mother or someone in your family tree also had them.
 In teens, bunions are almost always the result of a structural foot problem and often begin as a result of developmental or pediatric flat foot.

 Although we all have flat feet as babies and toddlers most of us will develop an arch by four or five.
-If we don't, we'll have flat feet for the rest of our lives putting us more at risk for bunions, hammertoes, and plantar fasciitis.
+If we don't, we'll have flat feet for the rest of our lives putting us more at risk for bunions, hammertoes, and painful heel problems like plantar fasciitis.

 Teens bunions can worsen as the result of wearing poor footwear such as high heels.